 The European Cities Fund's investment strategy has been designed with a long-term view of performance, identifying 42 Investment Cities whose commercial real estate is expected to have greater growth opportunities over the next 15-year plus time horizon than other cities in Europe.
-As of December 31, 2018, the fund owns 11 real properties across Europe, consisting of four retail properties, five office properties, one mixed-use property and one logistics property (gross asset value of approximately €1.16 billion (\$1.33 billion).
+As of December 31, 2019, the fund owns 12 real properties across Europe, consisting of four retail properties, five office properties, one mixed-use property and two logistics property with a gross asset value of approximately €1.72 billion (\$1.42 billion).